marcelm/cutadapt/README.md

 Paired-end adapter trimming
 ---------------------------

 Cutadapt supports paired-end trimming, but currently two passes over the data are required.

-Assume the input is in `reads.1.fastq` and `reads.2.fastq` and that `ADAPTER_FWD` should be trimmed from the forward reads (first file) and `ADAPTER_REV` from the second reverse reads (second file).
-There are two cases.
+Assume the input is in `reads.1.fastq` and `reads.2.fastq` and that `ADAPTER_FWD` should be trimmed from the forward reads (first file) and `ADAPTER_REV` from the reverse reads (second file).

-If you do not use any of the options that discard reads, such as `--discard`, `--minimum-length` or `--maximum-length`, then run cutadapt on each file separately:
+If you do not use any of the filtering options that discard reads, such as `--discard`, `--minimum-length` or `--maximum-length`, then run cutadapt on each file separately:

     cutadapt -a ADAPTER_FWD -o trimmed.1.fastq reads1.fastq
     cutadapt -a ADAPTER_REV -o trimmed.2.fastq reads2.fastq

+You can use the options that are listed under 'Additional modifications' in cutadapt's help output without problems.
+For example, if you want to quality-trim the first read in each pair with a threshold of 10, and the second read in each pair with a threshold of 15, then the commands could be:

+    cutadapt -q 10 -a ADAPTER_FWD -o trimmed.1.fastq reads1.fastq
+    cutadapt -q 15 -a ADAPTER_REV -o trimmed.2.fastq reads2.fastq

-If you use one of the read-discarding options, then the `--paired-output` option is needed to keep the two files synchronized.
-First trim the forward read, writing output to temporary files:
+However, if you use one of the filtering options that discard reads, then you need to give both input read files to cutadapt and the `--paired-output` option is needed to keep the two files synchronized.
+First trim the forward read, writing output to temporary files (we also add some quality trimming):

-    cutadapt -a ADAPTER_FWD --minimum-length 20 --paired-output tmp.2.fastq -o tmp.1.fastq reads.1.fastq reads.2.fastq
+    cutadapt -q 10 -a ADAPTER_FWD --minimum-length 20 --paired-output tmp.2.fastq -o tmp.1.fastq reads.1.fastq reads.2.fastq

 Then trim the reverse read, using the temporary files as input:

-    cutadapt -a ADAPTER_REV --minimum-length 20 --paired-output trimmed.1.fastq -o trimmed.2.fastq tmp.2.fastq tmp.1.fastq
+    cutadapt -q 15 -a ADAPTER_REV --minimum-length 20 --paired-output trimmed.1.fastq -o trimmed.2.fastq tmp.2.fastq tmp.1.fastq

 Finally, remove the temporary files:

     rm tmp.1.fastq tmp.2.fastq

+In each call to cutadapt, the read-modifying options such as `-q` only apply to the first file (first reads.1.fastq, then tmp.2.fastq in this example).
+Reads in the second file are not affected by those options, but by the filtering options: If a read in the first file is discarded, then the matching read in the second file is also filtered and not written to the output given by `--paired-output` in order to keep both output files synchronized.

 Illumina TruSeq